Welcome: About Me

 I grew up in the San Francisco Bay Area in a large family.
 I had a great childhood, playing, hiking, sailing, skiing, and pretty much doing anything one can do outside.
 Sunday was family day; the only full day my father had off from work.
 For the most part we usually spent the day together, outside enjoying the natural gifts of the Bay Area.
 When I was not outside hiking the Marin Headlands, I was in the dance studio, studying ballet, modern dance, and jazz dance.

 The New York metropolitan area is my home and has been for the past 38 years.
 As California is my foundation, New York is where I became independent.
 I came to NY on a mission to become a dancer and accomplished that dream for a few years after college.
 For a couple of years I was a member of a repertory modern dance company.
 Unfortunately, getting paid is the most challenging part about dancing professionally.
 To support myself, I was a cook in a gourmet food store, and later as an aide at a Social Science Resource Center.
-This was not a lifestyle that was easily sustainable for an extended period.
+This lifestyle is hard to sustain.